getcarina/getcarina.com/_best-practices/container-ecosystem-mesos-openstack.md

 At the end of the day, it really comes down to necessity and planning for the future infrastructure that your applications will consume.
-Whether that is Mesos, OpenStack, or a mix of the two, will highly depend on how decoupled you want to create your datacenter, stack, and application to accommodate the nature of varying workloads from different user bases whether they be in virtual machines,
+Whether that is Mesos, OpenStack, or a mix of the two, will depend on how decoupled you want to create your datacenter, stack, and application to accommodate the nature of varying workloads from different user bases whether they be in virtual machines,